 - The baby’s blood is tested to measure the bilirubin levels and healthy RBC levels.

 The baby should be checked by the doctor once every day for the first three days, and then on the fifth day.
 The first five days display highest bilirubin levels due to neonatal jaundice.
-Below is a serum bilirubin level chart for the first five days and the corresponding risk of jaundice.

 Many hospitals check the bilirubin levels of the baby as part of the regular delivery procedure.
 In cases of preterm infants a blood test is usually done.
 Detection of the condition helps initiate the treatment on time.